Recommended Custom Gaming Builds

 Intel Core i7-4770K Quad Core

-This high end custom gaming build shows you how to maximize the components of a build around the $1500 mark to squeeze out as much gaming performance as possible for your money.
-With a build of this calibre you can expect a future-proof system capable of handling any game out right now comfortably on high setings.
+This high end custom gaming build shows is a good example of how to maximize gaming performance for a budget under $1500.
+With a build of this calibre you can expect a future-proof system capable of comfortably handling any game out right now even on high-ultra settings.
 Let's take a closer look at the important parts that make up this build and why they were chosen.

-Like any good custom gaming build the CPU needs to be solid, and the Intel Core i7-4770K Quad Core Processor is the perfect choice for high end gaming.
-When coupled with the very high quality Noctua 6NH-D14 CPU Cooler your processor will run very cool and quiet.
-Although if you don't plan on overclocking and want to save a bit of money you could leave out the CPU cooler and just use the stock fan that comes with the i7-4770K which still does a fairly decent job.
+The extremely powerful Intel Core i7-4770K Quad Core Processor is the perfect choice for high end gaming.
+When coupled with the Cooler Master Hyper 212 EVO CPU Cooler your processor will run very cool and quiet.
+Although if you don't plan on overclocking at all and want to save a bit of money you could just use the stock fan that comes with the i7-4770K which still does a fairly decent job at stock speeds.

 That's all the core components covered for the high end build, and to make a working system you will require operating system software (we recommend either 64-bit Windows 8 or Windows 7), a mouse, a keyboard, a monitor, and then you're good to go.